-Top 10 Best Waterproof Watches for Men
+10 Best Waterproof Watches for Men

 8. Stuhrling Original Aquadiver Regatta

-Another heavy discount on a very solid entry.
+UPDATE – Price decreased by almost $60 (5/11/18, tr).
+Another heavy discount on a very solid entry, which was originally around $150 (a 50 percent reduction off MSRP).
 Stuhrling, a Brooklyn company, presents its Aquadiver Regatta with a 200 meter water resistance.
 It’s a very simple, somewhat classic diver’s watch look with a black matte dial and, yes, the company calls it a diver’s watch (again, remember the general standards we talked about in the intro).
 The uni-directional bezel is gear-edged and the screw-down crown is a feature that further strengthens the water resistance of the watch.
 The band is high-grade silicone and the indices (hour markers), as well as the hands, are luminescent.

 Buy the Stuhrling Original Aquadiver Regatta here.

-Note: UPDATE – This post was updated May 11, 2018.
-We have noted the UPDATES to pay particular attention to (discount!) where applicable below.